treeman/madeoftree/README.markdown

     * List games
     * Split screen in the middle

-* Games handling
+* Games
-    * Main page
-    * Recommended games in footer
     * Configs in header:
-        * Competition game was made for
         * Code repository
+    * Info to headers:
+        * Code link for humans?

 * Log script.
 Retrieve and store logs from s3 storage.